The Companies and Business Names etc Bill 2012 (the "Bill") has recently received its third reading in the Legislative Council.

 - do not contain an approved suffix, where one is required;

-- were used by a company that has been struck off or dissolved in the preceding 5 years;
+- were used by a company that has been struck off or dissolved in the preceeding five years;

 - would indicate that the company may be engaging in illegal activities;